Facebook Logo

 They assist in deterring criminal activity, in the apprehension of dangerous subjects, and with detection of illegal drugs.
 K9s generally support all the various law enforcement functions of the Oshkosh Police Department.
 In addition to drug detection capability, police dogs have also shown their use in having a psychological effect on criminals; in protecting the handler and other officers; and as a favorable asset in police public relations.
 The K9 teams are often seen doing demonstrations at community events or attending church and school functions.
 They are also working hard to keep the Oshkosh schools safe and free of drugs.

-The Oshkosh Police Department has two K9 Unit teams consisting of Officer Brad Fox and K9 Odin and Officer Cody Rukamp and K9 Fritz.
+The Oshkosh Police Department has four K9 Unit teams consisting of Officer Brad Fox and K9 Odin, Officer Cody Rukamp and K9 Fritz, Officer Roberto Martinez and K9 Brocca, and Officer Jacob Schwartz and K9 Kyo.
 The breeding of German Shepherds in Germany is highly regulated in Germany and only the finest of dogs are selected to be K9s because of the extreme demands required of a Police K9.
 German Shepherd Odin arrived from Germany and became part of the OPD K9 Unit in early September 2017.
 Belgian Malinois Fritz arrived from Holland and joined the OPD K9 Unit in early May 2022.
-K9 Services located in Albuquerque, New Mexico, was selected as the training provider for our canines and their handlers.
-Officer Fox and K9 Odin are assigned to 1st shift Patrol and Officer Rukamp and K9 Fritz are assigned to 3rd shift Patrol.
+Both Belgian Malinois Brocca and Kyo arrived from the Netherlands and joined the OPD K9 Unit in April 2024.

 These teams are certified in narcotics detection for marijuana, crack/cocaine, meth, ecstasy and heroin.
 They are also certified in building searches, area searches, article/evidence searches, tracking and protection.